unt4m1nh/Basketball-Scoreboard-2022/README.md

  - Reset fouls every time the clock went down to 0:00
  - Buzzing sound when clock or short clock went down to 0

-# TODO:
+# TODO: Decore our scoreboard
-- Make a countdown clock
-- Make a short clock
-- Two team' scores
+- Layout
-- Relative buttons
+- Buttons
-- Timeout and Fouls (Bounus)